nyuvis/counterfactual_explorer/README.md

 ## How to Use

 Access and download the Counterfactual Explorer.
 Within terminal, navigate to the counterfactual_explorer folder.
-To set up the project environment and dependencies for the first time, run  `./create-env.sh.`  After the intial setup, run `source counterfactual_explorer/bin/activate` to activate the envionment and deactivate to deactivate it.
+To set up the project environment and dependencies for the first time, run  `./create-env.sh.`  After the intial setup, run `source counterfactual_explorer/bin/activate` to activate the envionment and `deactivate` to deactivate it.

 Within the counterfactual_explorer folder and virtual enviroment, create a jupyter notebook.
-After loading the dataset and defining the machine learning model, run `import counterfactual_explorer` as cfe.
+After loading the dataset and defining the machine learning model, run `import counterfactual_explorer as cfe`.

 The Counterfactual Explorer has five functions, described in more details below:
 1. **cfe.explore(dataname, modelname,cont_feat,outcome_name)**